Jackknife Sit-Up

 Common Mistakes

-• Using momentum to sit up
+• Using momentum instead of core.

 When to Avoid